ZeshengC/CapitalOneCodingExercise/README.md

 This project is developped using VS2015.<br />
 This project implements all three additional features: "--ignore-donuts", "--crystal-ball", and "--ignore-cc-payments".
 And you can also use any combination of those three parameters.<br />

+## How to Compile
+1. Please make sure you have .Net 4.0 installed in your machine.
+If not, you can download it from https://www.microsoft.com/EN-US/DOWNLOAD/confirmation.aspx?id=17718
+2. Checkout the project or download it as zip.
+3. Open a cmd window under the directory which contains the CapitalOneCoddingExercise.sln file.
+4. Type command: nuget.exe restore (restore all the nuget packages)
+5. Type command: c:\windows\microsoft.net\framework\v4.0.30319\msbuild.exe (using msbuild to build the c# project)
+6. Go to the following directory: %sln file directory%\CapitalOneCodingExercise\bin\debug\
+7. You will find several files including CapitalOneCodingExercise.exe file.
+This is the excutable file you can use to run the application.
+8. If you have trouble to build the project.
+I also included the compiled version in Compiled folder.
+You can find the CapitalOneCodingExercise.exe excutable there too.
 ## How to use
-The zip file contains two folders, one is called src, the other one is called bin.
-The "src" folder contains all the source code and solution file which you can open using VS2015.
-The "bin" folder contains a compiled exe file which you can use to run the application.
-Followings are the instructions to use the application<br />
-1. Open a window command prompt under the bin folder directory.<br />
+1. Open a cmd window under the CapitalOneCodingExercise.exe excutable directory.<br />
 2. To get original average data, use command "CapitalOneCodingExercise.exe".<br />
 3. To get data with "--ignore-donuts", use command "CapitalOneCodingExercise.exe --ignore-donuts".<br />
 4. To get data with "--crystal-ball", use command "CapitalOneCodingExercise.exe --crystal-ball".<br />